Xris7o/photography-website/README.md

 Modularity and specificity:
 You may use pseudo selectors to keep the HTML clean.
-	For example:

 		.social li:nth-child(1) a {
   	  background-image: url(twitter.png);
 		}